bekk/bekk-christmas/post/react/what-are-the-react-team.md

 These are a few fundamental principles I've observed in how we work, but I've probably missed a bunch of them.
 I also haven't touched on the less technical principles around how we roll out APIs, communicate changes, and so on.
 That could be a topic for another day.

 Does your team have a set of principles?
 I’d love to hear about them.

+> This article is also published on [Dan's personal blog - Overreacted](https://overreacted.io/what-are-the-react-team-principles/).